Facebook shares rise as Zuckerberg soothes investors

 Shares of Facebook Inc headed toward their biggest daily rise in a month at opening on Thursday, after Chief Executive Mark Zuckerberg said the social network had not seen any meaningful impact on usage or ad sales in the wake of the data privacy scandal.

-REUTERS: Shares of Facebook Inc headed toward their biggest daily rise in a month at opening on Thursday, after Chief Executive Mark Zuckerberg said the social network had not seen any meaningful impact on usage or ad sales in the wake of the data privacy scandal.
+REUTERS: Shares of Facebook Inc rose as much as 4.2 percent on Thursday, after Chief Executive Officer Mark Zuckerberg said the social network had not seen any meaningful impact on usage or ad sales in the wake of a data privacy scandal.

+Data from Evercore ISI analysts confirmed Zuckerberg's claim, with Facebook having the top four most downloaded apps globally in March across more than 40 applications tracked in Android and iOS app stores.

+Also, Facebook's social app downloads improved on a monthly basis both in the U.S. and globally, according to the data.
+Facebook expanded its share of social app downloads in March by 33.2 percent from 30.1 percent.

-Several Wall Street analysts said the falls presented a good opportunity to buy into the social network's previously high-flying shares, although they cautioned that much will still depend on Zuckerberg's testimony to Congress next week.
+Several Wall Street analysts said the stock decline presented a good opportunity to buy into the social network's previously high-flying shares, although they cautioned that much will still depend on Zuckerberg's testimony to Congress next week.

 "We suspect that looking back a year from now, if not sooner, this episode will have been a uniquely compelling buying opportunity in the mega cap internet space," Deutsche Bank analysts said.

-The data scandal led to the "DeleteFacebook" hashtag trending on Twitter and several celebrities including singer Cher and Tesla Chief Elon Musk deleted their accounts.
+The data scandal led to the "DeleteFacebook" hashtag trending on Twitter and several celebrities including singer Cher, actor Will Ferrell and Tesla Chief Elon Musk deleted their accounts.

-U.S. auto parts retailer Pep Boys, internet company Mozilla and German bank Commerzbank AG jumped on the bandwagon by suspending advertisement on the platform.
+Companies also chimed in with U.S. auto parts retailer Pep Boys, internet company Mozilla and German bank Commerzbank AG suspending advertisement on the platform.

 Zuckerberg said on Wednesday he accepted blame for the data leak and should have done more to audit and oversee third-party app developers like the one that Cambridge Analytica hired in 2014.

-He will testify about the matter next Tuesday and Wednesday during two U.S. congressional hearings.
+He will testify about the matter next Tuesday and Wednesday during U.S. congressional hearings.

 "While it's clear that investor sentiment has been materially impacted by (the) Cambridge Analytica revelations, we believe FB is acting proactively and aggressively to tighten its privacy controls and increase the level of transparency into its practices," Wells Fargo analyst Ken Sena said.

-Facebook shares were up 4 percent at US$161.55 immediately after the bell on Thursday.
-That put it within touching distance of a 4.4 percent bounce when the company announced new measures to give users more control over their data last week.
+Facebook shares were up 2.6 percent at US$159.23 in morning trade on Thursday.

-(Reporting by Supantha Mukherjee and Sonam Rai in Bengaluru; editing by Patrick Graham)
+(Reporting by Supantha Mukherjee and Sonam Rai in Bengaluru; editing by Patrick Graham, Bernard Orr)